gaberull/CountingCards/README.md

 - Players attempt to get the better score between him/herself and the dealer, up to 21, without going over .
 - Aces can be worth 11 or 1 points, with the better of the two options applying automatically.
 - A hand that wins is paid 1:1, unless it is a blackjack, which pays 3:2
-- For this particular implementation of Blackjack, dealer will stand on both soft and hard 17s and any hand with better than 17 points.
+- For this particular implementation of Blackjack, dealer will stand pat on both soft and hard 17s, and any hand with better than 17 points.
 - For more information about blackjack rules see [Bicycle's Blackjack Rules](https://bicyclecards.com/how-to-play/blackjack/).

 ### Some info on card counting in the game of Blackjack